 And….well, you get the point.

 There is an allure to racism that entices us in ways that feed our ego and endows us with a false sense of our own significance (Genesis 3:5).
-This is because we tend to view racism as an external problem needing a man-centered solution as opposed to a spiritual condition requiring a God-sent Savior.
+This is because we tend to view racism as an external problem necessitating a man-centered solution and not an innate human condition requiring spiritual transformation.

 Why we apply this special approach to racism, as if it were unique from all other human transgressions, I do not know.
 One would think that the aforementioned offenses are equally detrimental to our society as to warrant their own distinct “conversations”, right?

 I’m convinced the reason we choose not to talk about racism in theological terms, that is, as a matter of our own personal sinfulness, is because incorporating the gospel into the discussion isn’t as aggrandizing or self-exalting as leading a protest march or being recognized on MSNBC as the leader of a new social justice “movement.”

 What we fail to understand, however, is that the gospel is far more confrontational than the any massive protest or demonstration could ever be, because it challenges us to respond in a manner that is diametrically opposed to our nature.

 What could possibly be more confrontational than to be presented with the truth about who we really are?